The futon for sitting and sleeping was very uncomfortable. Also, unless you have a child in bed with you, there’s only sleeping accommodations for...

 Outside, there is a large deck with terrace furniture and a barbecue for more outdoor cooking.
 Glampers will adore stunning views from their treetop vantage point, as well as the sounds and smells of nature that surrounds them.
+The fire-pit is strategically placed to view from the huge deck with comfortable seating to roast marsh mellows.
 Read More

 - Private Lounge/Living room

 - Picnic area

 - Dining table

 - Tea kettle

 - Shared Barbecue

 Glampers will be in for an adventure at this tree house accommodation.
 There is now electricity, and guests will find the rental has many lights, air, a small heater, and a coffeemaker.
 There is still cell phone reception, but there is no running water to the tree house.
 There is a three-gallon tank of water for guests to use inside kitchenette.